 The specialist advisers at Think Plutus are able to identify the best mortgages for professionals who work on different types of contracts.
 These can include:

-- Self-employed contractors
+- Self-employed contractor mortgages

 - Zero-hours contracts